 Choose to forward calls to us when you’re in a meeting, on holiday, or just when you need a few hours to focus on an important project.
 Manual call forwarding simplifies the process, allowing you to manage your calls in a click.

-By setting your status to ‘Unavailable’, calls to your number will be automatically transferred to your virtual receptionists.
+When you set your status to ‘Unavailable’, all calls to your number will be automatically transferred to your virtual receptionists.
 Your receptionists will then take a message on your behalf.

 So what if the call is regarding an issue covered by one of your call flows?
 The receptionist will check to see if anyone in your assigned list of contacts is available to take the call.
 If they are, the receptionist will transfer the call to them.
 If not, the receptionist will take a message.